jackevansadl/MLIP-MC/README.md

 - `--n-equil`: Number of equilibration steps (default: 10000)
 - `--n-prod`: Number of production steps (default: 20000)
 - `--save-interval`: Interval for saving history checkpoints (default: 1000)
 - `--model`: Path to MLIP model file.
 Can be a local path (default: `models/model.pt`) or a Hugging Face repository name like `fengxuyoung/MLIP-MC` (or `hf://fengxuyoung/MLIP-MC`).
 Missing files are automatically downloaded and cached.
-The model format should match your installed backend (FAIRChem `.pt` files or MACE `.model` files).
+The model format should match your installed backend (nequip `.pth` files).
 - `--output-dir`: Output directory (default: results)
 - `--hf-token`: Hugging Face access token for downloading private models or bypassing interactive login